appleseedhq/appleseed-maya/docs/source/shaders/material/as_glass.rst

 *Index of Refraction*
     Absolute index of refraction

-*Distribution*
-    Microfacet distribution function, it can be

-    1. *Beckmann* :cite:`Cook:1982:RMC:357290.357293`
-    2. *GGX* :cite:`heitz:hal-00996995`
-    3. *Student's t-distribution* :cite:`10.1111:cgf.13137`

 *Roughness*
     The apparent surface roughness, affecting both the reflection and refraction equally.

-*Specular Spread*
-    Specular highlights spread.
-This controls the *tails* of the specular highlights, with high values producing a softer looking highlights, and lower values producing sharper looking highlights.

-.. note:: This parameter is valid only for Student's t-distribution only.
-Higher values approach the GGX distribution, and lower spread values, therefore sharper highlights, approach the Beckmann distribution.

 *Anisotropy Amount*
     Overall intensity of the anisotropy effect, with a value of 0.0 representing isotropic specular highlights.